insperatum/9.66/chapters/04-pset4.md

 # Question 3: Learning in a new world

 What would the same model learn in a world with different types of objects?
-In this new world, we have objects made of materials that are `pink`, `purple`, and `yellow`.
+In this new world, we have objects that are the same shapes (`circles`,`triangles`, and `squares`) but are made of materials that are `pink`, `purple`, and `yellow`.
 You can play with the simulator below to get some intuition for how these objects move (again, `objects` is defined in the fold).

+This question requires hardly any programming, since it reuses code from Question 2.

 ~~~
 ///fold:
 var ground = {shape: 'rect',
   static: true,
-  dims: [worldWidth, 10],
+  dims: [100000*worldWidth, 10],
   x: worldWidth/2,
   y: worldHeight
 }